zjx987/DIP-Homework/Homework2/README.md

 ```
 ## Datasets

-Download the datasets using the following script.
+Download the datasets using the following script.`cityscapes`: 2975 images from the [Cityscapes training set](https://www.cityscapes-dataset.com/).

 ```
 bash download_dataset.sh cityscapes